fgasparro/EdgeDS-Docs/docs/EdgeSecurity.rst

 Note that the password is case sensitive.

-After you are logged in, you will not be prompted again unless your session ends.
-The session will end after 15 minutes of inactivity, or if you exit the browser.
+After you are logged in, you will not be prompted for credentials again unless your session ends.
+The session ends after 15 minutes of inactivity or if you exit the browser.

 The exchange of the credentials is protected in transit over the network by HTTPS.